 The Smithsonian Institution—the world’s largest museum and research complex—includes 19 museums and galleries and the National Zoological Park.
-The total number of artifacts, works of art and specimens in the Smithsonian’s collections is estimated at 137 million.
-The bulk of this material—more than 126 million specimens and artifacts—is part of the National Museum of Natural History.
-In addition, the Smithsonian maintains 1.5 million library volumes, including rare books and 89,000 cubic feet of archival material.
+The total number of artifacts, works of art and specimens in the Smithsonian’s collections is estimated at 156 million, of which 145 million are scientific specimens at the National Museum of Natural History.

-Only a small portion of the Smithsonian’s collections (less than 2 percent) is on display in the museums at any given time.
-Many collections are acquired and solely used for research purposes.
+Only a small portion of the Smithsonian’s collections (estimated at less than 2 percent) is on display in the museums at any given time.
+Many collections are used by researchers from all over the world.
+They come to the museums or to the Museum Support Center, which houses most of the Natural History collections and labs.

-Arthur M. Sackler Gallery—9,000 artworks, objects and artifacts
+Arthur M. Sackler Gallery—14,385 artworks, objects and artifacts

-Cooper-Hewitt, National Design Museum—206,700 artworks, objects and artifacts
+Cooper-Hewitt, National Design Museum—215,939 artworks, objects and artifacts

 Works in such fields as drawings and prints, rare books, textiles, wall coverings, furniture, ceramics, glass, metalwork and jewelry, with areas of interest in graphic design, industrial design and architecture.

-Freer Gallery of Art—25,000 artworks, objects and artifacts
+Freer Gallery of Art—25,084 artworks, objects and artifacts

 Works of art from Asia include paintings, sculptures, metal ware, ceramics, manuscripts and lacquer ware.
 The museum also houses 19th- and early 20th-century American art, including a major collection by James McNeill Whistler.

-Hirshhorn Museum and Sculpture Garden—11,500 artworks, objects and artifacts
+Hirshhorn Museum and Sculpture Garden—12,117 artworks, objects and artifacts

 Collection of modern and contemporary art—paintings, sculptures and works on paper—includes a nucleus of works given or bequeathed to the Smithsonian by founding donor Joseph H. Hirshhorn (1899-1981).
 The collection is kept current with gifts from other donors and an active acquisitions program.

-National Museum of African Art—10,000 artworks, objects and artifacts
+National Museum of African Art—10,618 artworks, objects and artifacts

 African art, including ancient and contemporary works in wood, metal, ceramics, cloth and ivory.